dmill-bz/gremlin-php/README.md

 $db->close();
 ```

 This will commit these changes or return an `Exception` if an error occured (and automatically rollback changes).
-The advantage of using this syntax is that it allows you to handle fail-retry scenarios as describbed in the next example.
+The advantage of using this syntax is that it allows you to handle fail-retry scenarios.

-**Example 4 tres (transaction fail-retry) :**

 It is sometimes important to implement a fail-retry strategy for your transactional queries.
-One such example is in the event of concurrent writes to the same elements, the databases (such as titan) will throw an error.
+One such example is in the event of concurrent writes to the same elements, the databases (such as titan) will throw an error when elements are locked.
 When this happens you will most likely want the driver to retry the query a few times until the element is unlocked and the write can proceed.
 For such instances you can do:

 ```php
 $db = new Connection([